qa-io-vn/qa.io.vn/_draft/basic-techniques/2022-07-31-automation-testing-needed-skills.md

 - How to run test in parallel with Junit 5
 - BDD Cucumber - getting started

-Good to have
+Good to have:

 - Collections Java - Getting Started
 - Collections Java - Practices
 - Annotation Java - Getting Started
 - How to Allure report in API testing
 - Database - Getting Started